 Fractional real estate also has the added benefit of letting you diversify even further by spreading your property investments across several real estate markets nationwide rather than just the ones in your immediate area.

-Even if you make fractional investments in real estate many states away, that real estate still has inherent physical value because it consists of land and buildings.
+There is something to be said about a tangible asset—something you can see and touch that provides a greater sense of ownership and security.
+Even if you invest fractionally in real estate located many states away, that real estate still holds inherent physical value because it consists of land and buildings.

 While homeowners don’t get a lot of tax advantages, buy a home as an investment, and suddenly, you have options.